Tenacious and the center of attention, the Morkie is a toy-sized breed of dog that is fun-loving and full of life.

 Sweet, delicate, and a happy bundle of cuteness, the Yorktese puppy will be tiny when you bring the bright-eyed love home.

-The breed is known for having tiny puppies that are full of zipping and they are amazing at getting into trouble so puppy proofing your home is a must.
+The breed is known for having tiny puppies full of zipping, and they are amazing at getting into trouble so puppy-proofing your home is a must.

 In addition, extra care should be taken with the puppy.
 They can easily fall from tall heights or get into tight spaces where they can get hurt.